How Trump’s Influence Could Reshape the Russia–Ukraine Conflict

 NATO leaders in Europe are looking to establish a long-term command for training and equipping Ukrainian soldiers without the United States.

-There are more aggressive plays being suggested by experts and policymakers, however.
+Experts and policymakers are suggesting more aggressive plays, however.
 Among them is helping Ukraine to rearm with a strategic nuclear deterrent.

 After the Soviet Union fell, Ukraine was one of the world’s largest nuclear powers.

-Ukrainian leadership decided to disarm, however, after receiving assurances from the United States, the United Kingdom, and Russia that those powers would protect Ukraine from nuclear threats.
+Ukrainian leadership decided to disarm, however, after receiving assurances from the United States, the UK, and Russia that those powers would protect Ukraine from nuclear threats.

-The Biden administration has thus far said that it will not consider such a move, and Trump has repeatedly said the conflict is already too close to going nuclear.
+The Biden administration has thus far said that it would not consider such a move, and Trump has repeatedly said the conflict is already too close to going nuclear.

 For Kyiv’s part, however, Zelenskyy said in October that nuclear armament would be the only way to ensure Ukraine’s sovereignty should NATO back down from protecting the embattled nation.